Gove Peninsula: Place names

 In the late 1960s and through the 1970s, many Yolngu people objected to the renaming of many places with English names, including Nhulunbuy.
 They presented a bark petition was to the Commonwealth Parliament in 1968 about the renaming of Nhulunbuy.
 Linguist Raymattja Marika and Melanie Wilkinson have recorded the origin and meaning of the Yolŋu place names, many of which relate to the stories of ancestral beings known as Wuyal (aka Birrinydjalki or Gandjalala), the "Sugar Bag Hunters", who had originally been Wäwilak and then Mandhalpuy.
 Eventually the Yolngu prevailed and the name Nhulunbuy was retained, but within the town, there are only two other Yolngu-derived names: Wuyal Road and the Rotary Marika Lookout, named after Dr Marika's father, Roy Marika.

 Climate

-Situated just 12 degrees south of the Equator, the Gove Peninsula has a monsoon climate.
-The non-Aboriginal Australian people of the Northern Territory tropics recognise two distinct seasons, the dry season from May to October, and the wet from November to April.
-During the dry, temperatures range from 15 to 18 degrees Celsius at night to 28 to 30 degrees Celsius during the day.
-There is virtually no rainfall, clear blue skies and cool ocean breezes.
-The wet season brings the monsoon weather with hot and humid days ranging from 31 to 35 degrees Celsius and warm nights.
+Situated just 12 degrees south of the Equator, the Gove Peninsula has a tropical savanna climate (Köppen: Aw).
+The non-Aboriginal people of the Northern Territory tropics recognise two distinct seasons, the dry season from mid-May to mid-November, and the wet season from mid-November to mid-May.